Take a Picture of the Moon (Digital or Not)

 Postprocessing

-The "raw" picture from the camera should be quite presentable, with a significant amount of detail, but it may need some postprocessing in an image editor.
+The picture straight from the camera should be quite presentable, with a significant amount of detail, but it may need some postprocessing in an image editor.
 The Moon's image suffers passing through Earth's atmosphere, which degrades the contrast quite a lot, and, to a lesser extent, sharpness as well.

 Some equalization (stretching the brightness histogram) will help a lot without any loss of detail.
 Unfortunately, it will also enhance the visible image noise.
 This is not a problem if you shoot at low ISO settings.